 Amazon Synopsis

-A special thanks to Darci Hannah for providing winner’s choice of either an ebook or print copy of CHERRY SCONES & BROKEN BONES.
-Contest ends April 24, 2022 at 11:59 pm PST and print is limited to U.S. residents.
+A special thanks to Leslie Karst for providing a print copy of THE FRAGRANCE OF MURDER.
+Contest ends August 14, 2022 at 11:59 pm PST and is limited to U.S. residents only.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -